tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agentic-protoreflect-apis.md

 supports a new pair of APIs for `Discovery` and `Instrumentation`.
 These allow onboarding services for telemetry using a slick and shiny UI in the [Instrumentation Hub](https://grafana.com/blog/instrumentation-hub-a-guided-scalable-way-to-roll-out-your-observability-coverage-without-losing-control/).
 I'm proud of that UI jazz, for hand-holding new users but you know what?
-They can also tell Claude 'look here, run discovery and instrument X/Y/Z' and call it a day.
+Now, anyone can also tell Claude 'look here, run discovery and instrument X/Y/Z' and call it a day.

 ### So what?

 I think this is an interesting lightweight alternative to MCPs.
-No special infrastructure, no MCP server to maintain, no need to write new tool definitions.
-The agent can discover what's available on demand.
-Pair it with the authentication you're likely already using, and you're off.
+While MCP can be more descriptive for complex usage patterns or multi-step actions, for tighter APIs this approach requires no special infrastructure or MCP server to maintain, and no need to write new tool definitions since the agent can discover what's available on demand.
+Pair it with the authentication you're likely already using, and you're off to a good start.

-This also works really well with ConnectRPC's approach of HTTP/JSON compatibility.
-Once the agents sketch out the endpoints, they don't even need gRPC tooling, they can build payloads and use curl for all subsequent calls.
-And if you want to build new skills/tools for your agents, you can do so with a much greater degree of confidence.
+This also works really well with ConnectRPC's approach of Protobuf + HTTP/JSON compatibility.
+After agents sketch out the endpoints, they don't need gRPC tooling, they can construct payloads and use curl for all subsequent calls.

+Finally, it's a natural pairing with "always-on" agents.
+Say you have an agent that's running for weeks, and then you deploy a new version of the API.
+Using this paradigm the effort can automatically adapt without having to be interrupted of its current workflows.

 ### Interested?
 Try it out!